karlmutch/platform-services/README.md

 ## Deploying into the Istio mesh

 This section describes the activities for deployment of the services provided by the Plaform PoC.
-The first two sections provide a description of how to deploy the TLS secured ingress for the service mesh, the first being for cloud provisioned systems and the second for the localized KinD based deployment.
+The first two sections provide a description of how to deploy the TLS secured ingress for the service mesh, the first being for cloud provisioned systems and the second for the localized rancher desktop based deployment.

-### Configuring the KinD ingress (Critical Step)
+### Configuring the Rancher Desktop ingress (Critical Step)

 <pre><code><b>
 export INGRESS_HOST=$(kubectl get po -l istio=ingressgateway -n istio-system -o jsonpath='{.items[0].status.hostIP}')